 Be honest here.

-The vast majority of dogs today fall into the low or average activity level.
+The vast majority of dogs today fall into an inactive activity level.
 Most are cooped up at home all day while their caregivers are at work.
 And few are lucky to get dedicated walks, play sessions and exercise every day.

-Many dog owners assume their dogs are more active than they truly are and in turn feed more than they need to (click to tweet).
+Many dog owners assume their dogs are more active than they truly are and in turn feed more than they need to.

 Use the following as a guide: